robren/old-pelican-based-blog/content/docker-build.md

     :::bash
     test-lt :: rob/Dropbox/Blog » more Dockerfile
-    FROM nginx
+    FROM nginx:alpine
-    COPY robren-blog/output /usr/share/nginx/html
+    COPY output /usr/share/nginx/html
-    EXPOSE 80

 The **FROM** command illustrates some of the beauty and ease of the docker ecosystem.
 The FROM command  specifies a base image to start with for our custom image.
-The fact that we can use a preconfigured container **nginx** and then adapt it makes life really simple.
+The fact that we can use a preconfigured container **nginx:alpine** and then adapt it makes life really simple.
 These base images, if public, live on the [docker hub](https://hub.docker.com/explore/) and are copied to a local cache.
 There are caveats about using a more fully qualified image name containing the registry location username and tag for 'production".

-For our purposes and with over 10 Million downloads I'm sure this nginx container is pretty "golden".
-It's also designated as an offical image so there's some sense that its been tested.
-In other ecosystems with a hub or repo of sample images/scripts, we don's always get this warm fuzzy.
+This nginx:alpine image is an designated an 'offical' image so there's some sense that its been tested.
+In other ecosystems with a hub or repo of sample images/scripts, we don't always get this warm fuzzy.
 Ansible-galaxy comes to mind, there's often a large swath of half-baked examples and images leaving one to frustratingly experiment or give up and create ones own.